EkaTur/Numbers-Game/README.md

 Welcome to NumberGame!
 This is a simple guessing game where you try to guess the computer's randomly generated number between 80 and 100.

+## Live Demo

+You can check out the live version of this website [here](https://what-is-number.netlify.app/).

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Usage](#usage)